Tremus/msdfgen/README.md

     Unfortunately I don't use OpenGL.
 A clever person may be able to convert these shaders to compute shaders.
 I am not that clever.

+(Update)
+_The next day..._

+Upon further investigation, both the C and OpenGL version look like they use earlier verson of algorithm.
+The C version was first uploaded to GitHub around 2018, and the OpenGL version in 2019.
+The algorithm started to recieve some pretty good updates since 2019, which helped with rendering sharper text using smaller MSDF textures.
+To render a simple 'A' glyph with decent quality in the C version, you need to render a fairly big glyph (64x64, after padding is removed ends up being 91x91 for Arial Bold), while Chlumsky's new version generally needs only 32x32.

+The general rule of thumb with rendering quality in the latest algo is the more detailed & more points the source glyph has, the more artifacts the MSDF will contain at lower resolutions.
+32x32 is acceptable for a simple font like Arial Bold.
+Characters like 'g' and '@' in Arial Bold still have noticible artifacts when the character is scaled very large, however if it's rendered at an ordinary reading size eg. 12-16px then these artifacts are likely unnoticeable.
+It may be possible to estiamte an ideal MSDF size by doing a simple count of the number of points in a glyph.

+By my estimation, Chlumsky's latest updates are too good to pass up, meaning the original C++ library will need some hacking.
+The old C version can serve as a good reference for final API design, as well integration with STBTT.

 # Multi-channel signed distance field generator

 This is a utility for generating signed distance fields from vector shapes and font glyphs,